About Fannin County

 How can I search for someone recently arrested in Fannin County, Texas?

 To search for someone recently arrested in Fannin County, Texas, you can contact the Fannin County Jail located at 2389 Silo Road, Bonham, TX 75418.
 They provide an inmate lookup service where you can inquire about current detainees.
-Additionally, you can call the jail directly at (903) 640-4171 for more information about recent arrests and inmate status.
+You can call the jail directly at (903) 640-4171 for more information about recent arrests and inmate status.

 Mugshots or booking photos in Fannin County, Texas, can be obtained from the Fannin County Sheriff's Office.
 The office is located at 2375 Silo Road, Bonham, TX 75418.
 You can visit their official website or contact them at (903) 583-2143 to inquire if they have an online portal for accessing booking photos.